-Davidsmeyer to Seek Re-Election as 100th District State Representative
+Davidsmeyer to seek re-election as 100th District State Representative

-Springfield, IL – State Rep. C.D.
-Davidsmeyer (R-Jacksonville), along with a group of GOP legislators, were first to file for re-election today in Springfield.
-Davidsmeyer is running for re-election as State Representative for the 100th House District.
+JACKSONVILLE – State Representative C.D.
+Davidsmeyer (R-Jacksonville) has announced that he is running for re-election as State Representative for the 100th House District.

-“Today I filed to run for re-election to continue the fight for the people of west central Illinois.
-After talking with friends and constituents, I have been encouraged by the number of people asking me to continue to serve.
-As your voice in Springfield, I am working hard to bring fiscal responsibility and conservative principles back to Illinois,” said Rep. Davidsmeyer.
+“Today, I am happy to announce that I am running for State Representative of Illinois’ 100th District.
+After talking with so many friends and constituents, I have been encouraged by the number of people asking me to continue to serve them in this district,” said Rep. Davidsmeyer.

 Get The Latest News!